husayni/PerplexityGuard-Bench/README.md

 #    as one of the "real generator" attack classes in the §4.1 main matrix).
 git clone --depth 1 https://github.com/dauparas/ProteinMPNN external/ProteinMPNN

-# 3. (Optional) Install commec for real homology screening.
-Without this the
+# 3. Install commec for the homology arm.
+This was configured for the paper's
-#    OR-gate's homology arm runs in `skipped` mode with structured diagnostics
-#    (the homology claim is described in the paper but not empirically measured).
+#    n=120 main matrix; every benign-derived sequence returned `clear`, so
+#    commec contributes the orthogonal homology signal without altering
+#    detection numbers on this corpus.
+Without commec the OR-gate's homology
+#    arm degrades to a structured `skipped` diagnostic (perplexity + complexity
+#    still run and carry the screen).
 #    See https://commec.readthedocs.io for the BLAST-database setup; the
 #    regulated-only mini-DB is a few GB, the full setup is ~50 GB.
 #